RikVN/Neural_DRS/README.md

 python src/preprocess.py -s SENT_FILE -c feature -v rel -r char --sents_only
 ```

 Then do the parsing.
-If you specify multiple models, it will automatically be an ensemble, **but this easily gets out of memory for longer, non-PMB input**.
+If you specify multiple models, it will automatically be an ensemble, **but this easily gets out of GPU memory for longer, non-PMB input**.
 The config file to use for both the models is config/parse_best_config.sh.
 Note that this config-file can only be used for parsing, not training.

 You need to open the config file and also default_config.sh to enter the specific settings of your own computer.
 Then, run the parser like this: